zakdave/unit-7-react-gallery-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Flickr API key needed to run the app
 Apply for Flickr API key and save as a string in /src/config.js.
 Export string as 'apiKey'.
+Example below.

+  const apiKey = 'API KEY HERE';
+  export default apiKey;

 ## Available Scripts